SaiRamPothuganti/Publicsafety/Functions/Readme.md

 # README for Public Safety 2.0 functions

+**For questions or issues encountered while following these instructions or working with the code in this directory, please contact Shane Landrum <shane.landrum@oracle.com>.**

 ## To set up your Functions environment:

 **This section is challenging if you've never done it before.
 Prepare to spend most of a day making this work the first time you try it.**